 What made me think I could do an Ironman?
 I had never completed nor attempted any of the three disciplines individually at full Iron Man distance.
 Yet here I was about to do the 3 together in one day.
 My first Ironman and only my fourth triathlon.
 Little wonder my wife thought I was mad!
 The Cairns Ironman was a new event that suddenly brought the sport to my doorstep, quite literally as the bike course actually passes my back fence.
 Never one to pass up an opportunity, I entered.

-I’m about to compete in my third Ironman event, Wales Iron Man in Tenby, I’ve also competed in Langkawi and Phuket so obviously I survived my first Ironman attempt!
+I’m about to compete in my fourth Ironman event, Wales Ironman in Tenby (my second here and definitely my favourite course), I’ve also competed in Langkawi and Phuket so obviously I survived my first Ironman attempt!
 But let’s go back to my first Iron Man race and re-live the training, pain, suffering, and joy.